dzackgarza/Notes/Class_Notes/2019/Algebra/Review/QualSolutions.md

 [j]_n &\mapsto \tau_j
 .\end{align*}

+from the *multiplicative* group of units to the Galois group.

 The claim is that this is a surjective homomorphism, and since both groups are the same size, an isomorphism.

 **Surjectivity:**